UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 Notes:

 You can use the command `git log` to view your project's history in the terminal.
 In this slide, we've indicated with a red line how the three commits in the `git log` output correspond to the information in Jupyter Lab's "History" tab.

 It is important to note that `git log` output shows the long version of the commit hash, not the 7-character version that is displayed by default in Jupyter Lab or GitHub.
+Except your project is extremely large,
+Git won't require more than 7 characters to identify the commit.
+In consequence,
-Except your project is extremely large, Git won't require more than 7 characters to identify the commit.
-In consequence, if you need the commit hash and you are using the terminal, you can only copy and paste the first 7 hash characters of the commit.
+if you need the commit hash and you are using the terminal, you can only copy and paste the first 7 hash characters of the commit.

-Another option is to add the flag `--oneline` (run `git log --oneline` instead of `git log`) to get a version of the output that automatically shortens the hash characters.
-You can try this command on your terminal.

 ---